schliflo/mux-web/src/pages/work/in-iceland-copenhagen.md

 On the one side, the vastness, emptiness and otherworldly landscape of Iceland with it’s almost 24 hours-daylight in summer, on the other, a modern city full of life, history and exceptional architecture.

 This film is a collection of all the contrasting moments & memories we captured.

-This film was made possible by the support of Icelandair & VisitDenmark.